-For connected bipartite graphs Grannell, Griggs, and Holroyd [504] introduced a labeling that lies between α -labelings and graceful labelings.
-They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u)-f(v) for every edge uv with $u\in U$ and $v\in D$ is $\{1,2,\ldots,q\}$.
+For connected bipartite graphs Grannell, Griggs, and Holroyd [587] introduced a labeling that lies between $\alpha$ -labelings and graceful labelings.
+They call a vertex labeling f of a bipartite graph G with q edges and partite sets D and U gracious if f is a bijection from the vertex set of G to $\{0,1,\ldots,q\}$ such that the set of edge labels induced by f(u)-f(v) for every edge uv with $u\in U$ and $v\in D$ is $\{1,2,\ldots,q\}$ .
 Thus a gracious labeling of G with partite sets D and U is a graceful labeling in which every vertex in D has a label lower than every adjacent vertex.
 They verified by computer that every tree of size up to 20 has a gracious labeling.
 This led them to conjecture that every tree has a gracious labeling.
-For any k>1 and any tree T Grannell et al. say that T has a gracious k-labeling if the vertices of T can be partitioned into sets D and U in such a way that there is a function f from the verticies of G to the integers modulo f such that the edge labels induced by f(u)-f(v) where f0 and f1 and f2 have the following properties: the number of edges labeled with f3 is one less than the number of verticies labeled with f3 and that caterpillars are f3, f4, and f5 and that caterpillars are f4-gracious for all f5.
+For any k>1 and any tree T Grannell et al. say that T has a gracious k-labeling if the vertices of T can be partitioned into sets D and U in such a way that there is a function f from the verticies of G to the integers modulo k such that the edge labels induced by f(u)-f(v) where $u\in U$ and $v\in D$ have the following properties: the number of edges labeled with 0 is one less than the number of verticies labeled with 0 and for each nonzero integer t the number of edges labeled with t is the same as the number of verticies labeled with t.
+They prove that every nontrivial tree has a t-gracious labeling for t is t0, and t2 and t3 and t4 and t5 and that caterpillars are t5 and t6.

-The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near α -labeling by El-Zanati, Kenig, and Vanden Eynden [397].
-The latter prove that if G is a graph with n edges that has a near α -labeling then there exists a cyclic G-decomposition of K{2nx+1} for all positive integers x and a cyclic G-decomposition of $K{n,n}$.
-They further prove that if G and H have near α -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
-They conjecture that every tree has a near α -labeling.
+The same labeling that is called gracious by Grannell, Griggs, and Holroyd is called a near $\alpha$ -labeling by El-Zanati, Kenig, and Vanden Eynden [462].
+The latter prove that if G is a graph with n edges that has a near $\alpha$ -labeling then there exists a cyclic G-decomposition of $K{2nx+1}$ for all positive integers x and a cyclic G-decomposition of $K{n,n}$ .
+They further prove that if G and H have near $\alpha$ -labelings, then so does their weak tensor product (see earlier part of this section) with respect to the corresponding vertex partitions.
+They conjecture that every tree has a near $\alpha$ -labeling.

-Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [1024] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
-If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, \ldots, n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where yx is an edge with f in f in f is the set f in f is the set f in f
+Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [1199] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
+If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, \ldots, n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where yx is an edge with f in f and f in f is the set f in f in f in f is the set f in f in

-Table 3 summarizes some of the main results about α -labelings. α indicates that the graphs have an α -labeling.
+Table 3 summarizes some of the main results about $\alpha$ -labelings. $\alpha$ indicates that the graphs have an $\alpha$ -labeling.

-Table 3: Summary of Results on α -labelings
+Table 3: Summary of Results on $\alpha$ -labelings